How Are Freight Shipping Rates Calculated?

 Supply and demand are part of the backbone of our free-market economy and a leading component in all price-related fluctuations.
 Just like any other industry, the shipping industry is influenced heavily by these two factors.

-As the supply of carriers available increases, the price of shipping your goods decreases.
+As the supply of carriers increases, the price of shipping your goods decreases.
+Carriers are motivated to keep their trucks loaded and moving, so trucks sitting empty tend to translate to cost savings for shippers.

-Fluctuations to the balance between supply and demand can be attributed to these three factors, oftentimes in tandem.
-For clarity, here is a quick definition of each:
+Fluctuations to the balance between supply and demand can be attributed to these three factors, oftentimes in tandem:

-Here is an example scenario showcasing where all three of these factors come into play:
+Here is an example scenario showcasing how all three factors can come into play:

 Mid-to-late fall is harvest season in the midwestern region of the U.S. As such, the price for booking a truck to haul raw produce rises as the demand for those services increases.
 The seasonal uptick in the supply of raw produce in that region leads to an increase in the number of trucks equipped with the necessary capabilities as they rise to meet demand.

-The good thing about price fluctuations based on these factors is they’re both cyclical and predictable.
-By this, I mean that harvest season happens every year without fail and for this reason, planning for these scenarios is very manageable.
+The good news is that price fluctuations based on these factors are both cyclical and predictable, so with the right transportation provider in your corner, planning for these scenarios is very manageable.

 The urgency with which you need your freight delivered directly correlates to the amount of money you will end up paying for it.
 If possible, it’s best to plan for your shipments in advance.